 Customers may access your email from any device, your email layout design should be responsive to fit the screen by changing the format irrespective of the device.
 A responsive email design will allow the customers to read it in any format, any type of screen or any device.

 A recent survey says mobile email design suggests that emails should be optimized for mobile initially.
 Because 42% of emails are read on smartphones, followed by 40% on webmail, and desktop accounts for 18%.
 So failing to design the email for mobile view initially will cause a dip in response rates.

 Also while designing for mobile and desktops you should follow the email design best practices to make sure they are optimized for touchscreens.
 When the usability is increased then customers will feel comfortable performing an action directly from the email.

 Email marketing is effective in driving more conversions to your store.
 At some point, your customer may want to leave due to various reasons making your email no longer useful for them.
 So, allow them to quit your service on a high note, by providing an unsubscribe button.

 Every marketing email should be designed with an unsubscribe button, which is easily visible and the process of unsubscribing must be simple as it looks.
 Also, having an unsubscribe link will avoid your email from being marked as spam.

-A well-designed email is a key to fostering better customer relationships.
-In this article, we have seen how to design an email and what are the best email design practices to design a responsive email.
+A well-designed email is key to fostering better customer relationships.
+In this article, we have seen how to design an email template and what are the email design best practices to be followed to build a responsive email.
 Responsive email templates will yield more sales and fetch better conversion rates in comparison to default email templates thus playing a vital role in a successful marketing campaign.